-(a) Under Federal research proposals, voluntary committed cost sharing is not expected.
-It cannot be used as a factor during the merit review of applications or proposals, but may be considered if it is both in accordance with Federal awarding agency regulations and specified in a notice of funding opportunity.
-Criteria for considering voluntary committed cost sharing and any other program policy factors that may be used to determine who may receive a Federal award must be explicitly described in the notice of funding opportunity.
-See also §§ 200.414 and 200.204 and appendix I to this part.
+(a) Voluntary committed cost sharing is not expected under Federal research grants.
+The Federal agency may not use voluntary committed cost sharing as a factor during the merit review of applications or proposals for Federal research grants unless authorized by Federal statutes or agency regulations and specified in the notice of funding opportunity.
+Federal agencies are also discouraged from using voluntary committed cost sharing as a factor during the merit review of applications for other Federal financial assistance programs.
+If voluntary committed cost sharing is used for this purpose for other programs, the notice of funding opportunity must specify how an applicant's proposed cost sharing will be considered.
+See §§ 200.414, 200.204, and Appendix I.

-(b) For all Federal awards, any shared costs or matching funds and all contributions, including cash and third-party in-kind contributions, must be accepted as part of the non-Federal entity's cost sharing or matching when such contributions meet all of the following criteria:
+(b) For all Federal awards, the Federal agency or pass-through entity must accept any cost sharing funds (including cash and third-party in-kind contributions, and also including funds committed by the recipient, subrecipient, or third parties) as part of the recipient’s or subrecipient’s contributions to a program when the funds:

-(1) Are verifiable from the non-Federal entity's records;
+(1) Are verifiable in the recipient’s or subrecipient’s records;

 (2) Are not included as contributions for any other Federal award;

-(3) Are necessary and reasonable for accomplishment of project or program objectives;
+(3) Are necessary and reasonable for achieving the objectives of the Federal award;

-(4) Are allowable under subpart E of this part;
+(4) Are allowable under subpart E;

-(5) Are not paid by the Federal Government under another Federal award, except where the Federal statute authorizing a program specifically provides that Federal funds made available for such program can be applied to matching or cost sharing requirements of other Federal programs;
+(5) Are not paid by the Federal Government under another Federal award, except where the program’s Federal authorizing statute specifically provides that Federal funds made available for the program can be applied to cost sharing requirements of other Federal programs;

-(6) Are provided for in the approved budget when required by the Federal awarding agency; and
+(6) Are provided for in the approved budget when required by the Federal agency; and

-(7) Conform to other provisions of this part, as applicable.
+(7) Conform to other applicable provisions of this part.

-(c) Unrecovered indirect costs, including indirect costs on cost sharing or matching may be included as part of cost sharing or matching only with the prior approval of the Federal awarding agency.
-Unrecovered indirect cost means the difference between the amount charged to the Federal award and the amount which could have been charged to the Federal award under the non-Federal entity's approved negotiated indirect cost rate.
+(c) Unrecovered indirect costs, including indirect costs on cost sharing, may be included as part of cost sharing with the prior approval of the Federal agency or pass-through entity.
+Unrecovered indirect cost means the difference between the amount charged to the Federal award and the amount which could have been charged to the Federal award under the recipient’s or subrecipient’s approved indirect cost rate.

-(d) Values for non-Federal entity contributions of services and property must be established in accordance with the cost principles in subpart E of this part.
-If a Federal awarding agency authorizes the non-Federal entity to donate buildings or land for construction/facilities acquisition projects or long-term use, the value of the donated property for cost sharing or matching must be the lesser of paragraph (d)(1) or (2) of this section.
+(d) Values for recipient or subrecipient contributions of services and property must be established in accordance with the cost principles in subpart E. When a Federal agency or pass-through entity authorizes the recipient or subrecipient to donate buildings or land for construction/facilities acquisition projects or long-term use, the value of the donated property for cost sharing must be the lesser of paragraph (d)(1) or (2) below.

-(1) The value of the remaining life of the property recorded in the non-Federal entity's accounting records at the time of donation.
+(1) The value of the remaining life of the property recorded in the recipient’s or subrecipient’s accounting records at the time of donation.

 (2) The current fair market value.
-However, when there is sufficient justification, the Federal awarding agency may approve the use of the current fair market value of the donated property, even if it exceeds the value described in paragraph (d)(1) of this section at the time of donation.
+However, when there is sufficient justification, the Federal agency or pass-through may approve using the current fair market value of the donated property, even if it exceeds the value described in paragraph (d)(1) at the time of donation.

-(e) Volunteer services furnished by third-party professional and technical personnel, consultants, and other skilled and unskilled labor may be counted as cost sharing or matching if the service is an integral and necessary part of an approved project or program.
-Rates for third-party volunteer services must be consistent with those paid for similar work by the non-Federal entity.
-In those instances in which the required skills are not found in the non-Federal entity, rates must be consistent with those paid for similar work in the labor market in which the non-Federal entity competes for the kind of services involved.
-In either case, paid fringe benefits that are reasonable, necessary, allocable, and otherwise allowable may be included in the valuation.
+(e) Volunteer services furnished by third-party professional and technical personnel, consultants, and other labor may be counted as cost sharing if the service is necessary for the program.
+Rates for third-party volunteer services must be consistent with those paid for similar work by the recipient or subrecipient.
+When the required skills are not found in the recipient’s or subrecipient’s workforce, rates must be consistent with those paid for similar work in the labor market where the recipient or subrecipient competes for the services involved.
+In either case, fringe benefits that are allowable, allocable, and reasonable may be included in the valuation.